-We were commissioned to raise awareness of key research stories with the international academic community ahead of the university world rankings in April 2017 using digital marketing to complement the in-house marketing team’s social media campaign.
+In 2017, the client wanted to raise awareness of key research stories within the international academic community ahead of the university QS World Rankings.
+We partnered with them to reach their ambitious objectives using creative collateral and digital marketing to complement the in-house marketing team’s social media campaign.

 The artwork had to appeal to 30-65 year olds with a postgraduate degree and/or were working in higher education.
 The requirements stipulated that the artwork should be aimed at an English speaking audience, however, the advertising was aimed at an audience in the UK, Netherlands, India, Thailand and Australia.
 The call to action was to click on the adverts and visit the Research area of the client’s website.

 During the planning stage we agreed KPIs with the client, including target number of website visitors generated, target number of impressions of ads within the target market and target time spent on site to ensure traffic was high-quality and engaged with the content.
 We also set targets for click-through-rate (the percentage of people who clicked on the adverts out of the total number of people who saw them) as this was a key indicator of how engaging, appealing and intriguing the artwork was to the target audience, thus generating clicks to the website.